Posted on

 Between 2000 and 2019, floods, droughts, and storms alone affected nearly 4 billion people worldwide, costing over 300,000 lives.
 The occurrences of these extreme events represent a drastic change, with the frequency of floods increasing by 134%, storms by 40%, and droughts by 29% over the past two decades.
 These figures are expected to rise further as climate change progresses.

-Extreme weather and climate events have been seen to increase gender-based , due to socio-economic instability, structural power inequalities, health-care inaccessibility, resource scarcity and breakdowns in safety and law enforcement, among other reasons.
+Extreme weather and climate events have been seen to increase gender-based violence, due to socio-economic instability, structural power inequalities, health-care inaccessibility, resource scarcity and breakdowns in safety and law enforcement, among other reasons.
 This violence can lead to long-term consequences including physical injury, unwanted pregnancy, exposure to HIV or other sexually transmitted infections, fertility problems, internalized stigma, mental health conditions, and ramifications for children.

 To better understand the relationship between extreme events and gender-based violence, researchers carried out a systematic review of existing literature in this area.
 This approach allows them to bring together existing—and sometimes contradictory or under-powered—studies to provide more robust conclusions.

 The team identified 41 studies that explored several types of extreme events, such as storms, floods, droughts, heatwaves, and wildfires, alongside gender-based violence, such as sexual violence and harassment, physical violence, “witch” killing, early or forced marriage, and emotional violence.
-The studies covered countries on all six of the major continents and all but one focused on cisgender and girls.
+The studies covered countries on all six of the major continents and all but one focused on cisgender women and girls.

 According to the studies, perpetrators of violence ranged from partners and family members, through to religious leaders, relief workers and government officials.
 The relationship between extreme events and gender-based violence can be expected to vary across settings due to differences in social gender norms, tradition, vulnerability, exposure, adaptive capacity, available reporting mechanisms, and legal responses.
 However, the experience of gender-based violence during and after extreme events seems to be a shared experience in most contexts studied, suggesting that amplification of this type of violence is not constrained geographically.